 When is Bonding Used?

-• To fill cavities
+- To fill cavities

-• To repair teeth that are chipped or cracked
+- To repair teeth that are chipped or cracked

-• To improve discoloration
+- To improve discoloration

-• To fill spaces between teeth
+- To fill spaces between teeth

-• To make short teeth look longer
+- To make short teeth look longer

-• To change or smooth the shape of teeth
+- To change or smooth the shape of teeth

-• To fill a space that has been exposed when gums recede
+- To fill a space that has been exposed when gums recede

 Crowns

-As I mentioned earlier, a crown is an artificial tooth that has been created to go over the top of an existing tooth, meaning, it covers the entire tooth, and is bonded directly to it.
+As I mentioned earlier, a crown is an artificial tooth that has been created to go over the top of an existing tooth, meaning it covers the entire tooth and is bonded directly to it.

 When Would I Need a Dental Crown?

 Crowns go one step further than some other cosmetic dental procedures in that they can be used to protect teeth from further damage.
-Here are some reasons that you would need a dental crown:
+Here are some reasons why you would need a dental crown:

-• To cover and protect a badly chipped or fractured tooth
+- To cover and protect a badly chipped or fractured tooth

-• To hold a dental bridge in place
+- To hold a dental bridge in place

-• To make a cosmetic improvement
+- To make a cosmetic improvement

 Teeth Whitening